AK2420022/verti_farm/README.md

 A repository for simpler implementations of different RL algorithms

 ## Note
 Please note that this repository is under construction, the notes on using the repository will be updated soon.
-Check **develop branch** for the latest updates.
+Check **vpi branch** for the latest updates.

 # VertiFarm project (Under construction)
 The vertiFarm project is aimed to accelerate vertical indoor farms with mobile robots that can navigate and perform mutiple tasks without minimal or no human effort.